Automattic/wp-calypso/client/layout/guided-tours/docs/ARCHITECTURE.md

 All of these different ways to leverage the action log constitute *triggers**.
 Presently, we have one family of triggers: triggers based on navigation to a specific path.
 This is what is at play when tour authors define a tour with `<Tour path="/themes">`, for instance.

 The last high-level piece to understand is that Guided Tours barely has any explicit state (e.g. "which step of a tour are we in?", "how long is the tour taking to complete?"), instead relying as much as possible on the action log, which includes a dedicated `GUIDED_TOUR_UPDATE` action to signal tour transitions.
-The result is that, instead of a hypothetical `state.ui.guidedTours.isTourRunning && <Tour />`, we find a cascade of selectors that ultimately compute the state of Guided Tours.
+The result is that, instead of a hypothetical `state.guidedTours.isTourRunning && <Tour />`, we find a cascade of selectors that ultimately compute the state of Guided Tours.
 This is achievable thanks to a lot of memoization with `createSelector`:

 ```text
 getGuidedTourState